api-platform/docs/core/errors.md

 ## Converting PHP Exceptions to HTTP Errors

-The framework also allows to configure the HTTP status code sent to the clients when custom exceptions are thrown.
+The framework also allows you configure the HTTP status code sent to the clients when custom exceptions are thrown.

 In the following example, we throw a domain exception from the business layer of the application and configure API Platform to convert it to a `404 Not Found` error: